Saltar al contenido principal

 What are night sweats?

-“People generally wake up from the sweating component with some sense of an elevated temperature that broke and caused them to sweat,” says Adrian M. Pristas, MD, a pulmonologist and sleep apnea specialist with Hackensack Meridian Health in New Jersey.3
+“People generally wake up from the sweating component with some sense of an elevated temperature that broke and caused them to sweat,” says Adrian M. Pristas, MD, a pulmonologist and sleep apnea specialist with Hackensack Meridian Health in New Jersey.

-Why do I sweat in my sleep?
+Why do people sweat in their sleep?

 There are a few potential causes for night sweats.